Last Updated: 26 Nov, 2022

 The first 15 lessons of RCM were launched in early 2018 by Stefano Lodola, a teacher who speaks 12 languages (at various levels).
 In 2019, Leggi Con Me was created as free content but is now included in the membership.

-According to him, he created Ripeti Con Me because he was ‘tired of recommending a second-best solution’ when his students ask for the best Italian course.
+According to him, he created Ripeti Con Me because he was ‘tired of recommending a second-best solution’ when his students asked for the best Italian course.

 “My course is an improved version of what used to be an audio course, now turned into an app, called Glossika” – Stefano Lodola